 Mould doesn’t need to be seen to be present, and it is as much a problem in new buildings as it is in older homes, as they are built with energy efficiency in mind, with lack of adequate ventilation that can lead to mould growth.

 Prevention of moisture in the home and eliminating the source is key – adequate ventilation, ensuring any water damage is cleaned up within 24-48 hours, and allowing for lots of natural sunlight.

-If mould or any other factors impacting air quality in your home are triggering asthma symptoms for someone in your household, our air purifiers can make a significant difference to their quality of life, with most of our customers noticing an improvement in their symptoms and quality of life overnight.
-All of our air purifiers have a medical grade HEPA filter that removes 99.97% of airborne particles, including mould spores, and dust, from the air – dust is food for mould, so it’s very important to extract this from the air too.
+If mould or any other factors impacting air quality in your home are triggering asthma symptoms for someone in your household, our air purifiers can make a significant difference.
+All of our air purifiers include a medical-grade HEPA filter which removes 99.95% of airborne particles @ 0.3 microns efficiency, including mould spores and dust, from the air – dust is food for mould, so it’s very important to extract this from the air too.

 - Asthma Australia – www.asthma.org.au

 - Senate Inquiry: The impacts of health on Air Quality in Australia – submission by Asthma Australia, 8 March 2013